Elaine May: Early years and personal life

 Elaine Iva Berlin was born on April 21, 1932, in Philadelphia, Pennsylvania, the daughter of Jewish parents, theater director and actor Jack Berlin and actress Ida (Aaron) Berlin.
 As a child, May performed with her father in his traveling Yiddish theater company, which he took around the country.
 Her stage debut on the road was at the age of three, and she eventually played the character of a generic little boy named Benny.

-Because the troupe toured extensively, May had been in over fifty schools by the time she was ten, having spent as little as a few weeks enrolled at any one time.
+Because the troupe toured extensively, May had attended over fifty schools by the time she was ten, having spent as little as a few weeks enrolled at any one time.
 May said she hated school and would spend her free time at home reading fairy tales and mythology.
 Her father died when she was eleven years old, and then she and her mother moved to Los Angeles, where May later enrolled in Hollywood High School.
 She dropped out when she was fourteen years old.
 Two years later, at the age of sixteen, she married Marvin May, an engineer and toy inventor.
 They had one child, Jeannie Berlin (born 1949), who became an actress and screenwriter.
 The couple divorced in 1960, and she married lyricist Sheldon Harnick in 1962; they divorced a year later.
 In 1964, May married her psychoanalyst, David L. Rubinfine; they remained married until his death in 1982.

 May's long-time companion was director Stanley Donen, from 1999 until his death in 2019.
 Donen said he proposed marriage "about 172 times".